Shape-morphing architected sheets with non-periodic cut patterns: Abstract

 \section{Abstract}

-Morphing flat sheets into non-planar shapes enables fast and scalable manufacturing of three-dimensional objects.
-Here, we investigate the out-of-plane shape morphing capabilities of single-material elastic sheets with architected cut patterns.
-The sheets are laser-cut into an array of tiles connected by flexible hinges, which enable large deformations with small applied forces.
-We demonstrate that a non-periodic cut pattern can make a sheet buckle into selectable three-dimensional shapes, such as domes or patterns of wrinkles, when pulled at specific boundary points.
-These global buckling modes are observed in experiments, predicted by numerical simulations, and rationalized by a kinematic analysis that highlights the role of the geometric frustration arising from non-periodicity.
-The study focuses initially on elastic sheets, and is later extended to sheets made of elastic-plastic materials, which can retain their shape upon load removal.
+{\textbf{This article may be downloaded for personal use only.
+Any other use requires prior permission of the authors and RSC Publishing.
+This article appeared in}: \emph{Soft Matter} {\bf 14}(11), 9744--9749 (2018) \textbf{and may be found at}: \url{https://doi.org/10.1039/C8SM02082E}} We investigate the out-of-plane shape morphing capability of single-material elastic sheets with architected cut patterns that result in arrays of tiles connected by flexible hinges.
+We demonstrate that a non-periodic cut pattern can cause a sheet to buckle into three-dimensional shapes, such as domes or patterns of wrinkles, when pulled at specific boundary points.
+These global buckling modes are observed in experiments and rationalized by an in-plane kinematic analysis that highlights the role of the geometric frustration arising from non-periodicity.
+The study focuses on elastic sheets, and is later extended to elastic-plastic materials to achieve shape retention.
+Our work illustrates a scalable route towards the fabrication of three-dimensional objects with nonzero Gaussian curvature from initially-flat sheets.